Albert Pike: Freemasonry

 Pike first joined the fraternal Independent Order of Odd Fellows in 1840.
 He next joined a Masonic Lodge, where he became extremely active in the affairs of the organization.
 In 1859 he was elected Sovereign Grand Commander of the Scottish Rite's Southern Jurisdiction.
 He remained Sovereign Grand Commander for the rest of his life, devoting a large amount of his time to developing the rituals of the order.

-In 1865, he publicly performed a ceremony of Masonic baptism in New York City.

 He published a book called Morals and Dogma of the Ancient and Accepted Scottish Rite of Freemasonry in 1871, the first of several editions.
 This helped the Order grow during the nineteenth century.
 He also researched and wrote the seminal treatise Indo-Aryan Deities and Worship as Contained in the Rig-Veda.
 In the United States, Pike is still considered an eminent and influential Freemason, primarily in the Scottish Rite Southern Jurisdiction.

+Pike was also the Provincial Grand Master of the Royal Order of Scotland from 1877 to 1891.